Discipline Stack

 GRESB Benchmarking for CRE Portfolios

-The Global Real Estate Sustainability Benchmark scores institutional real estate portfolios on ESG performance across management, performance, and development components.
+The Global Real Estate Sustainability Benchmark scores institutional real estate portfolios on ESG performance across management, performance.

 LEED Certification Levels Explained for CRE

-LEED Certified, Silver, Gold, and Platinum ratings reflect how many credits a project earns under USGBC's sustainability rating system — the leading US green building standard.
+LEED Certified, Silver, Gold, and Platinum ratings reflect how many credits a project earns under USGBC's sustainability rating system.

 Science Based Targets (SBTi) for Real Estate Companies

-How real estate companies set SBTi-validated emissions targets aligned with 1.5°C — Scope 1/2/3 coverage, the operational boundary problem, and what SBTi validation actually certifies.
+How real estate companies set SBTi-validated emissions targets aligned with 1.5C: Scope 1/2/3 coverage and the operational boundary problem.

 TCFD Climate Disclosure and ISSB S2 in CRE

-The TCFD four-pillar framework and its ISSB S2 successor define how commercial real estate firms disclose climate-related risks, opportunities, and scenario analyses.
+The TCFD four-pillar framework and its ISSB S2 successor define how commercial real estate firms disclose climate-related risks, opportunities.

 Transit-Oriented Development (TOD)

-Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification goals.
+Transit-oriented development concentrates higher-density mixed-use buildings around transit stations, supporting walkable communities and intensification.

 Accredited Investor Rules in the US and Canada

-Who qualifies as an accredited investor for private CRE offerings in the US (SEC Rule 501) and Canada (NI 45-106), plus the 2020 knowledge-based qualifications.
+Who qualifies as an accredited investor for private CRE offerings in the US (SEC Rule 501) and Canada (NI 45-106).

 Delaware Statutory Trusts (DSTs) in CRE 1031 ExchangesUS

-How DSTs allow fractional ownership of institutional CRE as 1031 replacement property — structure, the seven deadly sins, suitability considerations, and the 721 UPREIT exit.
+How DSTs allow fractional ownership of institutional CRE as 1031 replacement property: structure, the seven deadly sins, and suitability considerations.

 GP/LP Waterfall Mechanics in CRE Syndications